timo-reymann/poc-custom-devtools-api/README.md

   - only include devtools in dev builds etc.
 - Creating extension for other browsers (moving out the reusable parts for other browsers)
 - Publishing npm package for API

+## Try out

+### Requirements
+- Chrome

+## Instructions
+- Set up extension folder as unbundled Chrome extension
+  - Got to _Extensions_
+  - Toggle developer mode
+  - Click _Load unpacked_
+  - Select `./extension`
+- Open `application/index.html` in your browser (preferably with local web server)
+- Open dev tools and go to tab _Custom Dev tools_
+- Now you can interact with the page using the few actions that got registered by the application